Manitou Incline: Hiking trail and fitness challenge

 Since its closure as a railway in 1990, the trail has steadily grown in popularity as a hiking trail and fitness challenge.
 The base of the Incline sits at 6600 ft and the trail climbs 2011 ft in about 0.88 mi.
 Hiking the trail should not be undertaken by the physically unfit, as there is no vehicle access to the trail and anyone injured or suffering a medical emergency will have to walk or be carried down by other hikers.
 At the top of the Incline, there is a tie-in to the Barr Trail that allows for hikers to descend without going back down the Incline.
 (This descent is approximately 2.79 mi, with a much gentler slope.)
 Due to the close proximity to the large and active population center of Colorado Springs, the large military population of nearby Army and Air Force bases, and the US Olympic Training Center, the Incline has become a popular fitness destination for those seeking an intense workout.

 About 2/3 of the way up, a Barr Trail switchback passes just a few yards from the Incline, and there is a pathway that allows those who wish to exit the Incline the opportunity to take the Barr Trail back down as a 'bailout'.
 In 2020 two new bailouts were added that exit to the right (north) and lead to the Ute Pass trail.
 The first, the Lower Ute connector, is at step #395 and the second, the Upper Ute connector, is at step #1300 which is about 500 steps below the Barr trail bailout.
 These two new bailouts give hikers the option to exit a very difficult trail and also serve the purpose of alleviating some of the heavy traffic on the lower Barr Trail.
 The Incline is at its steepest grade just after the Barr Trail bailout for about another 200 ft, when it reaches the 'false summit', a semi-crest in the trail that obscures the true summit to hikers due to its extreme grade.
 Those who reach the false summit are about 3/4 of the way to the top, but still have several hundred feet to climb.

 Records

-The verifiable satellite-tracked record was set September 25, 2015, of 17:45 by US mountain running team member Joseph Gray.
-Also notable is the time of twelve-time champion of the Pikes Peak Marathon Matt Carpenter (18:31).
+The verifiable satellite-tracked record of 17:16 was set September 12, 2023 by Swiss mountain runner Rémi Bonnet, breaking his own record of 17:25 from a year earlier.
+Also notable are the times of US mountain running team member Joseph Gray (17:45) and twelve-time champion of the Pikes Peak Marathon Matt Carpenter (18:31).
 The female Incline record is attributed to Allie McLaughlin of Colorado Springs (20:07).